AdrianKoshka/gunmetal/README.md

 # Gunmetal

-A fork of vanilla, a theme provided with [ivy](https://github.com/dmulholland/ivy).
+A fork of gunmetal, a theme for ivy.

+## Changes:

+- Use Fira Sans mostly for Headings
+- Use Noto Serif for everything else

 ## Include Files